z0r0z/majeur/docs/src/0-to-hero-2.md

 for (const proposal of state.proposals) {
   const futarchy = proposal.futarchy;

+  // Skip proposals that don't have futarchy enabled or haven't resolved yet
+  // - futarchy.enabled: true if this proposal has a reward pool
+  // - futarchy.resolved: true if the proposal outcome has been determined
-  // Only check proposals with resolved futarchy if (!futarchy.enabled || !futarchy.resolved) {
+  //   (either passed and executed, or defeated/expired) if (!futarchy.enabled || !futarchy.resolved) {
     continue;
   }

+  // The winner field is set when futarchy resolves:
+  // - winner === 1 means FOR side won (proposal passed/executed)
-  // The winner is 0 (Against won) or 1 (For won) const winner = futarchy.winner;
+  // - winner === 0 means AGAINST side won (proposal was defeated or expired) const winner = futarchy.winner;
   const winnerSide = winner === 1 ?
 'FOR' : 'AGAINST';

-  // Compute the receipt ID for the winning side
+  // Compute the receipt token ID for the winning side
+  // The contract uses this exact formula to generate receipt IDs when you vote:
-  // Formula: keccak256(abi.encodePacked("Moloch:receipt", proposalId, winner))
+  // keccak256(abi.encodePacked("Moloch:receipt", proposalId, support))
+  //
+  // Since we only care about the winning side, we use the winner value (0 or 1)
+  // as the support parameter.
+This gives us the token ID for the winning receipts.
+  //
+  // ethers.solidityPacked mimics Solidity's abi.encodePacked - it concatenates
-  const receiptId = ethers.keccak256(
+  // the values tightly without padding, exactly as Solidity does for keccak256. const receiptId = ethers.keccak256(
     ethers.solidityPacked(
-      ['string', 'uint256', 'uint8'],
+      ['string', 'uint256', 'uint8'],  // Types: string, uint256 (proposal id), uint8 (winner: 0 or 1)
       ['Moloch:receipt', proposal.id, winner]
     )
   );

+  // Check if your wallet holds any receipts for the winning side
+  // balanceOf(address, tokenId) is the ERC-6909 function to check token balance
-  // Check if user has any winning receipts const receiptBalance = await dao.balanceOf(wallet.address, receiptId);
+  // If you voted on the winning side, you'll have a balance > 0 const receiptBalance = await dao.balanceOf(wallet.address, receiptId);

   if (receiptBalance > 0n) {
     hasClaimableRewards = true;

-    // Calculate expected payout
+    // Calculate your expected payout from the reward pool
+    //
+    // payoutPerUnit is pre-calculated when futarchy resolves as:
+    //   payoutPerUnit = (rewardPool × 1e18) / totalWinningReceiptSupply
+    //
-    // payoutPerUnit is scaled by 1e18
+    // It's stored scaled by 1e18 to maintain precision.
+So to get your payout:
+    //   yourPayout = (yourReceiptBalance × payoutPerUnit) / 1e18
+    //
+    // Example: If the pool has 1000 tokens, total winning receipts are 5000,
+    //          and you have 100 receipts:
+    //          payoutPerUnit = (1000 × 1e18) / 5000 = 200000000000000000 (0.2 × 1e18)
+    //          yourPayout = (100 × 200000000000000000) / 1e18 = 20 tokens
     const expectedPayout = (receiptBalance * futarchy.payoutPerUnit) / BigInt(1e18);

     console.log(`Proposal ${proposal.id}:`);